tamsky/rhodecode-enterprise-ce/docs/admin/nginx-config-example.rst

         # Diffie-Hellman parameter for DHE ciphersuites, recommended 2048 bits
         #ssl_dhparam /etc/nginx/ssl/dhparam.pem;

+        # example of proxy.conf can be found in our docs.
         include     /etc/nginx/proxy.conf;

-        ## serve static files by Nginx, recommended for performance
+        ## uncomment to serve static files by Nginx, recommended for performance
         # location /_static/rhodecode {
         #    gzip on;
         #    gzip_min_length  500;